solinor/solinor-invoice-checking/README.md

 For local development:

 1. Collect static files: `./manage.py collectstatic && ./manage.py compress --force`
-2. Update 10000ft projects and users: `./manage.py update_projects && ./manage.py update_users`
+2. Update 10000ft projects and users: `./manage.py sync_10000ft_projects && ./manage.py sync_10000ft_users`
 3. Start background worker: `./manage.py process_update_queue`, in order to actually fetch data from 10000ft with the "Request data update" button.
 4. Start the server with `./manage.py runserver` and navigate to http://localhost:8000

-If you are starting with empty database, after first hours refresh from 10000ft, run `./manage.py update_projects` to link hours to projects.
+If you are starting with empty database, after first hours refresh from 10000ft, run `./manage.py sync_10000ft_projects` to link hours to projects.

 If you want to avoid using Google authentication, remove `googleauth.backends.GoogleAuthBackend` from `AUTHENTICATION_BACKENDS` list from `invoice_checking/settings.py`.